 Find out if your child in reception to year 11 qualifies for council funded school transport and how to apply.

-Who can get help with travel
+Who may get help with travel

 Your child may get help if any of these apply:

-• get free school meals or you get Universal Credit
+- gets free school meals or you get Universal Credit

-• is in care (a looked after child)
+- is in care (a looked after child)

-• the walking route is unsafe
+- the walking route is unsafe

-• has a health or safety reason that makes travel hard – this can affect the child, parent or carer.
+- has a health or safety reason that makes travel hard – this can affect the child, parent or carer.
 Help may be given if a parent or carer cannot travel with their child because of a specific health need.

 Use the online eligibility checker to see if your child qualifies.